luttero/maud/src/help/readme.txt

 Maud Version notes:

+(03/11/2017):   2.79.
+The "Utah" release.
+                Ready to leave for ICOTOM.
+                Fixed the Hippo wizard.
+                Improved the automatic image slicing for tif in arbitrary position.

 (10/07/2017):   2.78.
 The "Astix" release.
                 We achieved 4E9 photon/sec in the lab.
                 Fixed an issue using an interpolated background with intensity